Data-Science-for-Linguists-2025/Critical-Role-Analysis/progress_report.md

 ### Next goals
 - build dfs for Aabria data
 	- D20 data does not include timestamp information and CR does, hoping this doesn't pose a problem or i can fix it
-- pickle the CR data in its completed base format
+- pickle the CR data in its completed base format -> OK
 - save D20 data one way or the other, start procesing
 - read Jack's shared paper they helpfully shared with me
 - ID helpful resources and get reading